CYLaiMDPhD/Mapping_Earthquakes/README.md

 ## Overview
 In this module, we created interactive maps using Leaflet, Mapbox, and JSON/geoJSON data from various public sources.
-To see the final product of the module, load the index.html file from the Earthquakes_Challenge folder (requires a Mapbox API key), which will display recent earthquake data from the USGS.
+To see the final product of the module, load the index.html file from the Earthquakes_Challenge folder (requires a MapBox API key), which will display recent earthquake data from the USGS.
 Marker colors and diameters reflect earthquake magnitude.
-Toggle between street (Figure 1) and satellite map views (Figure 2) and select all earthquakes or major earthquakes (Figure 3) for display.
+Toggle between street (Figure 1), satellite map (Figure 2), or dark mode view and select all earthquakes or major earthquakes (Figure 3) for display.

 **Data Source:**